noahgreupner/MigrationMonitoring/README.md

 Noah Greupner - 3rd Semester Student M.Sc.
 A. Geoinformatics at the Paris-Lodron-University Salzburg (noah.greupner@stud.plus.ac.at)

 ## Project status
-The project is currently active and will be finished in early 2024.
+The project has been finished in early 2024.

 ## Folder structure
 Please find in the repository the SudMig documents and data.